GabiSza/nyammm-react-app/README.md

 # Project title

 **Nyammm** refers to something yummy both in Hungarian and Catalan as well.
 I wanted to create a recipe app that can combine my love for both cuisines.
 However, my plans got a bit blocked by the available data online.
-Therefore, my project is a basic recipe app with all kinds of cuisine but its name still has a touch of foreignness. 😄 (This is an elegant way to say that I could not find any other title with my sleep deprived brain)
+Therefore, my project is a basic recipe app with all kinds of cuisine but its name still has a touch of foreignness. 😄

 ## Project description